pfalkingham/XROMM_BlenderTools/README.md

 ----[optional] Xcam import based on mayacamsv1

--- imp:  can import rigid body transormations, xyz coordinates, objs.
+-- imp:  ~~can import rigid body transormations~~, xyz coordinates, ~~objs~~.
 This is integral to animation, but also the most complex tool.
-Priority is to start with just importing xyz translation/rotation, rigid body matrix,
+Priority is to start with just importing xyz translation/rotation, rigid body matrix

 -- axes: create axes at joints.